The Best Church Communication Software For 2025

 • The data is as accurate as possible

-To start with, you can get just basic features (like texting) and see how it works for you.
-Based on how your congregation reacts, you can always see what more add ons to get and migrate to a higher plan.
+First, you can get basic features (like texting) and see how it works.
+Based on how your congregation reacts, you can always see what add-ons to get and migrate to a higher plan.

-What to look for in a church communication software?
+What should you look for in church communication software?

-Deciding on a church communication software can seem rather daunting, given the multitude of options available.
+Deciding on a church communication software can seem daunting, given the many options available.
 Here are some points to keep in mind before making the decision.

 1. The church communication software should support the messaging channels your church needs

 What is the biggest problem that your church is facing?
 Is it struggling to raise funds?
 Increase membership?
-Or quite simply is focussed on boosting attendance to sermons?
+Or, quite simply, is it focused on boosting attendance to sermons?

-For instance, if you are looking to build awareness and increase membership, you would want to be more active on social media.
-Similarly, if you want to boost attendance, most of your communication can be reminders and texts.
+For instance, you would like to be more active on social media to build awareness and increase membership.
+Similarly, most of your communication can be reminders and texts if you want to boost attendance.

-Ensure that the software is capable of handling communication across those channels before you pick it.
+Ensure the software can handle communication across those channels before you pick it.

 2. The software should sync with your CRM

 Your church communication software cannot work in isolation.
 It should enable you to import member’s contact details from the database or allow you to make notes while having a conversation.
-So it should sync well with the CRM you are currently using to ensure that the data transfer is seamless.
+So, it should sync well with your current CRM to ensure seamless data transfer.

 3. Easy onboarding and usage

-Even if communication is crucial to keeping your congregation together, it would still be tough to fit it in between your other pastoral duties.
-So even if you have to get it right, it doesn’t mean that you can spend an inordinate amount of time over it.
+Even if communication is crucial to keeping your congregation together, fitting it between your other pastoral duties would still be challenging.
+So even if you have to get it right, it doesn’t mean you can spend an inordinate amount of time on it.

 4. Scalability